alphagov/government-service-design-manual/guides-and-toolkits/design-patterns/form-anatomy.md

 # Hints

-Hints can be placed above above or below the relevant control as follows:
+Hints can be placed above or below the relevant control, like this:

 <div class="pattern-example">
   <div class="inner">